ailyenyen/PlotPoint/README.md

 - **Polymorphism**:
   - PlotPoint demonstrates polymorphism by enabling flexible and dynamic behavior across different classes and methods:
-      - Methods like `searchBooks` are designed to accept various input types, such as title, author, or genre, while providing consistent functionality regardless of the search parameter.
-This ensures users can interact with the system intuitively without requiring separate methods for each case.
       - The `Menu` class and its subclasses (`UserMenu`, `BookSearchMenu`, etc.) exhibit polymorphism through the `displayMenu()` method.
 Each subclass provides its unique implementation of `displayMenu()`, allowing diverse menu behaviors while adhering to a unified interface.
 For example, `displayMenu()` in `BookSearchMenu` handles search operations, whereas `displayMenu()` in `UserMenu` presents user-specific options.

 - **Abstraction**: